salrashid123/istio_helloworld/README.md

 Wait maybe 2 to 3 minutes and make sure all the Deployments are live:

+# For reference, here are the Istio [installation options](https://istio.io/docs/reference/config/installation-options/)

 ### Make sure the Istio installation is ready

 Verify this step by makeing sure all the ```Deployments``` are Available.